 When you meet with your consultant surgeon they'll ensure that you have the opportunity to ask any questions you may have about your cartilage operation, they'll discuss with you what'll happen before, during and after the procedure and any pain you might have.
 Take this time with your consultant surgeon to ensure your mind is put at rest.
-We know that having an operation of any type can be stressful so we've created a short downloadable guide that you might find useful to print off and use to write down any questions you may have.
-Do take this with you to your consultation.

 What will happen during my cartilage operation?

 There are several different types of cartilage operations.
 One potential method is to stimulate new cartilage to grow through implanting a frame (which content includes collagen and proteins) into the damaged joint.
 This should stimulate new cartilage growth and eventually result in the implant being completely absorbed into the new cartilage.
 This method is called artificial scaffold.
 Another method is to replace the damaged cartilage with healthy cartilage found elsewhere on the body.
 This method is known as mosaicplasty.